IntruderShanky/Milano/README.md

 Milano
 --------
-##An android cookies manager library
+An automated cookies manager library for android.

 Download
 --------